Music

 Drake's 'Iceman,' His First Solo Album Since 'For All the Dogs': What to Know

-2025 came and went without a new solo album from Drake.
-Should we expect it soon?
+2025 came and went without a new solo album from Drake, but it has now been confirmed that we can expect the album soon.

 Drake performing on stage, holding a microphone, wearing a black shirt and jewelry, with a blue-lit background.